willstMSFT/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-overview-of-permissions.md

 For a complete list of Microsoft Entra roles, see [Microsoft Entra built-in roles](/entra/identity/role-based-access-control/permissions-reference).

-## Managing GDAP in the customer tenant
+## Manage GDAP in the customer tenant

 GDAP gives you a high level of control and flexibility by providing access to customer tenants through [Microsoft Entra built-in roles](/azure/active-directory/roles/permissions-reference).
 Assigning the least-privileged roles by task to MSP technicians through GDAP reduces security risk for both MSPs and customers.